Percona-Lab/percona-docstreamer/readme.md

 ### Full Load Optimization

-docMongoStream uses dedicated worker pools for both migration phases, eliminating sequential bottlenecks and maximizing concurrent I/O. The Full Load phase relies on splitting work into as many parallel jobs as possible without overwhelming the source DocumentDB or target MongoDB I/O queues.
+Percona docStreamer uses dedicated worker pools for both migration phases, eliminating sequential bottlenecks and maximizing concurrent I/O. The Full Load phase relies on splitting work into as many parallel jobs as possible without overwhelming the source DocumentDB or target MongoDB I/O queues.
 However, the settings multiply each other and if you configure them too high, you can easily saturate your CPU or network.
 The formula below might help you tune these settings accordingly:

 ***Total Threads = migration.max_concurrent_workers * cloner.num_read_workers + cloner.num_insert_workers***